lucasliao0403/time-machine/README.txt

 ### Usage Flow
 1. **Record Executions** → Use Python decorators to capture agent runs
 2. **Browse Data** → View runs and executions in the web interface
-3. **Select & Experiment** → Pick any execution and run counterfactual tests
+3. **Select & Experiment** → Pick any execution and run branch experiments
 4. **Analyze Results** → Visualize differences and insights with interactive charts

 ## 🛠️ Development